-DAA1251 Animation Basics 2 (5 credits)
+DAA1251 Animation Basics 2 (5 credits) Prerequisite(s): DAA1201

 This module explores concepts and techniques of traditional animation.
 Motion and posing is explored through character development, which includes the expression of personality, mood, thought, and attitude.
 Emphasis is placed on the refinement of drawings, subtlety of movement, and creativity.